cypress-io/cypress/source/guides/references/cli-tool.md

 You can also have your test runs recorded [once your project is setup to record](https://on.cypress.io/guides/projects).

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "You'd typically record your runs in [Continuous Integration](https://on.cypress.io/guides/continuous-integration), but you can also record when running locally."
+You'd typically record your runs in [Continuous Integration](https://on.cypress.io/guides/continuous-integration), but you can also record when running locally.
-}
-[/block]
+{% endnote %}

 After setting up your project you will recieve a **Record Key**.